cfriedline/cfriedline.github.com/content/software-carpentry-at-upenn-redux.md

 time was well-spent.

 It was great to meet and teach with David, and I learned a lot from watching him teach a subject in which he is an expert.
 I also enjoyed our conversations walking back to the hotel from campus.
 It would be a pleasure to teach with him again and I have absolutely no reservations in recommending him as an instructor for future bootcamps.

+In the future, I'll also make sure to do a better job to express the importance of both the pre- and post-bootcamp surveys.

 I especially want to thank Doug J., David S., and Charlotte M. for taking such great care of us while we were there.
 From getting us